Updated: 02/03/2020 | February 3rd, 2020

 The information is out there.

-There is an endless amount of resources for planning a holiday or extended trip.
+There are endless resources for planning a holiday or extended trip.
 These days you can get advice from guidebooks, travel forums, blogs, Twitter, and fellow travelers.
 If you do research ahead of time, you will feel more confident about the places you travel to.
 I always look up issues of safety, costs, and culture before I go.
-Researching your intended destination can answer all of the questions you may have about your chosen destination and it will likely dispel any hesitations that are holding you back.
+Researching your intended destination can answer all of the questions you may have about your chosen destination and will likely dispel any hesitations holding you back.

 It’s not as dangerous as they say.